1. The Blue Heart

 8. The Golden Jubilee

-The Golden Jubilee It’s the largest faceted diamond in the world.
+It’s the largest faceted diamond in the world.
 But when it was first discovered in 1985, people in the industry refered to the 755.5 uncut rock as “The Unnamed Brown” and “The Ugly Duckling.”
 Since it was kind of homely, De Beers decided to let jewel cutter Gabriel Tolkow sky try an experimental method of cutting using some untested tools.
 They figured if he messed it up, it was no great loss - the thing was going to be unmarketable anyway.
 Under Tolkow sky’s hands, though, the Ugly Duckling turned into an amazing yellow-brown diamond of epic proportions.
 It was presented to the King of Thailand for his Golden Jubilee in 1997, which is when it finally received an appropriate name.
 It’s still a part of the Crown Jewels of Thailand today.

 9. The Ocean Dream Diamond